 - The title character in Angus wears a particularly hideous purple-colored one.

 - Tom Hanks' character in Big shows up to a black-tie cocktail party in a white sequined tuxedo.
 The party is so shocked by his appearance that he tries to surreptitiously check his fly.

 - Dumb and Dumber: Lloyd and Harry show up to a formal charity event in orange and blue tuxedos, respectively, complete with gloves, top hats, tails and walking sticks.

 - Barry Fife (Bill Hunter) wears something very like this in Strictly Ballroom.

-- In My Cousin Vinny, Vinny shows up to court wearing a particularly hideous tux he had obtained at the last minute from the thrift store.
-Not like he had much of a choice; the judge had ordered him to wear a suit, and the local department store was closed due to a flu outbreak, so it was either that or his leather jacket, which he already knew that the judge disapproved of.
+- In My Cousin Vinny, Vinny shows up to court wearing a particularly hideous old maroon tux he had obtained at the last minute from the thrift store.
+Not like he had much of a choice; the judge had ordered him to wear a suit, and the local dry cleaners were closed due to a flu outbreak, so it was either that or his leather jacket, which he already knew that the judge disapproved of.